 Earth photos from the ISS (Earth color reference):

 2nd color: https://archive.org/details/as08-14-2384

 Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), and Affinity Photo (scratch & dust removal)

 About the title: The first photo of the Earth near the lunar horizon was taken by the unmanned Lunar Orbiter 1 spacecraft on August 23, 1966.
 (Taken on film, no less, which was developed while orbiting the moon and then scanned for transmission back to Earth—quite a feat.)
-This photo is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed.
+That photo is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed.
 The Apollo 8 photo above really is the first Earthrise picture.

 Copyright Info: The Apollo 8 source images are in the public domain, and my processing work on those images is released via a Creative Commons CC By 2.0 license (meaning you can use this picture pretty much however you want, no permission needed).
 I am just the "darkroom guy" for this historic photo, so I would prefer if you credited the image simply to "NASA / Apollo 8."
 If you're using the picture online, consider providing a link to this page so people can read about the making of it.